Great horned owl: Behavior

+In most aspects of their behavior, great horned owls are typical of owls and most birds of prey.
 Like most owls, the great horned owl makes great use of secrecy and stealth.
 Due to its natural-colored plumage, it is well camouflaged both while active at night and while roosting during the day.
-During the daytime it roosts usually in large trees (including snags & large hollows but usually thick branches) but may occasionally be in crevices or small caves in rocks or in dense shrubbery.
+During the daytime it roosts usually in large trees (including snags and large hollows but usually thick branches) but may occasionally be in crevices or small caves in rocks or in dense shrubbery.
 Pine and other coniferous trees may be preferred where available since they are particularly dense and provide cover throughout the year.
 Typically, males have a favorite roosting site not far from the nest, sometimes used over successive years.
 While roosting, great horned owls may rest in the "tall-thin" position, where they sit as erect and hold themselves as slim as is possible.
 The kind of posture is well known as a further method of camouflage for other owls, like long-eared owls or great grey owls, especially if humans or other potential mammalian carnivores approach them.
-The Eurasian eagle owl rarely, if ever, assumes the tall-thin position.

 Outside of the nesting season, great horned owls may roost wherever their foraging path ends at dawn.
 Generally great horned owls are active at night, although in some areas they may be active in the late afternoon or early morning.
 At dusk, the owl utters a few calls before flying to a more open sing-post, i.e. large bare branch or large rocks to deliver song.
 Normally several perches are used to mark occupied territory or to attract a female.
 Despite its camouflage and cryptic locations, this species can still sometimes be spotted on its daytime roosts, especially by American crows (Corvus brachyrhynchos).
 Since owls are, next to red-tailed hawks, perhaps the main predator of crows and their young, crows sometimes congregate from considerable distances to mob owls and caw angrily at them for hours on end.
 When the owls try to fly off to avoid this harassment, they are often followed by the corvids.